apache/incubator-uniffle/README.md

 Note: To support dynamic allocation, the patch(which is included in patch/spark folder) should be applied to Spark

 ## Supported MapReduce Version
-Currently supports the MapReduce framework of Hadoop 2.8.5
+Currently supports the MapReduce framework of Hadoop 2.8.5, Hadoop 3.2.1

 ## Building Uniffle
 > note: currently Uniffle requires JDK 1.8 to build, adding later JDK support is on our roadmap.